mrjasongorman/compre/article/terms-of-service.md

 ---
 layout: article
-title: Terms of Service
+title: What are your Terms of Service?
 topic:
     - something
     - popular
 lang: en
 ---

-This is an article
+Our terms of service can be found here on our website.